isabella232/experience-manager-brand-portal.de-DE/help/using/dynamic-video-brand-portal.md

 ### Aufteilen von Mandanten für den Dynamic Media-Hybridmodus und den Dynamic Media-Scene 7-Modus {#separate-tenants}

-If you are using both Dynamic Media [!DNL Scene 7] and Dynamic Media Hybrid features, it is advised that you use different Brand Portal tenants for AEM Author instances configured with Dynamic Media Hybrid and Dynamic Media [!DNL Scene 7] modes.
+If you are using both Dynamic Media [!DNL Scene 7] and Dynamic Media Hybrid features, it is advised that you use different Brand Portal tenants for AEM Author instances configured with Dynamic Media Hybrid and Dynamic Media [!DNL Scene 7] modes.<br />

 ![Autoreninstanz und BP – 1:1-Zuordnung](assets/BPDynamicMedia.png)